smartmicro/smartmicro_ros2_radars/Readme.md

 ## Mode of operations of the sensors
 The smartmicro radars come equipped with numerous features and modes of operation.
 Using the ros2 services provided one may access these modes and send commands to the sensor.
-A list of available sensor operations is given in the [`user_interfaces`](umrr_ros2_driver/smartmicro/user_interfaces/).
+A list of available sensor operations is under umrr_ros2_driver/smartmicro/user_interfaces/ after running ./smart_extract.sh.

 A ros2 `SetMode` service should be called to implement these mode changes.
 These are the inputs to a ros2 `SetMode` service call:
 - `params`: name/names of the mode instructions (specific to the sensor).